Overview of Medical Liability

 The current medical liability system fails both patients and health care providers.
 Far too many medical liability lawsuits are frivolous, and too few patients actually injured by medical care receive just compensation.
 Excessive damage awards, exorbitant attorneys’ fees, rising malpractice premiums, and costly defensive medicine practices have greatly contributed to rising health care costs and undermined the role of the physician.

 For these reasons, the AAFP views medical liability reform as a high priority, and calls on Congress and the White House to address this critical issue in a substantive way.
 We believe a new balance must be struck that ensures prompt compensation for those truly injured in the course of medical care, but prevents the needless diversion of limited health care dollars.
+We can decrease the cost of health care by reducing liability insurance premiums, reducing exorbitant legal fees associated with litigation, and by ending the need to practice defensive medicine.

 In pursuit of that balance, AAFP has drawn from key efforts made at the state level: